Emma’s So Naturals – Naturally Scented Candles

 We love Essential Oils!
-You experience a naturally delicate, authentic & beautiful aroma from pure essential oils.
+You get to experience a naturally delicate, authentic & beautiful aroma from using only pure essential oils.

-The un-natural and overpowering perfume fragrance from many widely available, artifically scented candles are what actually inspired me to create my natural, alternative collection.
-Those ‘crude’ candles (pun intended!) often made me fill ill with headache, nausea and general discomfort.
+The un-natural and overpowering perfume fragrances in many widely available, artificially scented candles are what actually inspired me to create my natural, alternative collection.
+Those ‘crude’ candles (pun intended!) often made me feel ill with headache, nausea and general discomfort.

 I prefer to use only Pure Essential oils and extracts, derived from actual flowers, leaves, fruits or herbs.
 Extracts that can reputedly provide a huge range of health benefits including relaxation, uplifting and regulating your mood, easing colds and flu, aphrodisiac to clearing the mind.